MoOx/pjax/README.md

 ###### Create a switch callback

-Your function can do whatever you want, be should
+Your function can do whatever you want, but you need to:

 - replace oldEl content by newEl content in some fashion
 - call `this.onSwitch()` to trigger attached callback.